Natfan/work/btec/14/1/writeup.md

 As far as event driven CLI applications go, I shall list 4 programs that I believe fall under that description and what they do.

 ##### Vim (VI Improved)
-Vim is a modular, scalable text editor
+Vim is a modular, scalable text editor with mulitple levels of editing, including a regular "insert mode", a "visual mode" for bulk editing and a "replace mode" for overwriting currently written text.
+Vim also has many features such as:
+* a persistent undo tree that can span multiple files and reboots,
+* a extensive plugin system that has multiple branches and community made launchers,
+* tens of thousands of plugins, allowing Vim to do anything imaginable,

 ### Advantages